Emil Dardak

 Emil Elestianto Dardak (born 20 May 1984) is an Indonesian politician who is the Vice Governor of East Java.
 Before becoming Vice Governor, he was the regent of Trenggalek Regency from 2016 to 2019 and was a singer cum actor prior to his political career.

 Early life and education

 Emil Dardak was born in Jakarta on 20 May 1984 as the eldest children of four siblings to an ethnic Javanese family hailing from Trenggalek, East Java province.
 Dardak studied at Singapore's Raffles Institution and later for his undergraduate degree at the University of New South Wales and he eventually completed his formal education after graduating with a doctorate from Ritsumeikan Asia Pacific University.
 In addition, Dardak participated in the 2018 class of the Bloomberg Harvard City Leadership Initiative, being the only Indonesian between the 40 mayors involved.
 In 2016, Dardak matriculated to St Anne's College, Oxford to read program management.

 Business career

-From 2001 to 2003, Emil was a World Bank Officer in Jakarta, and serving as a Media Analysis Consultant at Ogilvy.
+From 2001 to 2003, Dardak was a World Bank Officer in Jakarta, and serving as a Media Analysis Consultant at Ogilvy.
 By 2012, Dardak had been appointed as executive vice president of the state-owned company PT Penjaminan Infrastruktur Indonesia.